yashsriram/yashsriram.github.io/README.md

 - Functionality should be self-explaining.
 - There is not too rigourous testing or security check, though the `rust` and `rocket` takes care of most of it.
     - To prevent unwanted data loss, make checkpoints of `db/` content (checkpoint files will not be touched by server) and back them up regularly in cloud (preferably github).
-- This was first implemented in `python`.
-That source code and data can be found in the repo history at commit `a50970a2951bd46f4fc46c3c082a01f1f88df243`.

 ## demonstration

 ## roadmap
 - [ ] Simplify goal, design.
-    - [ ] Automatic theorem proving.
     - [x] Improve name.
     - [x] Use only axioms and theorems, remove definitions.
     - [x] Use only statements, remove axioms and theorems.